National Flag Taegeukgi ![]() |

 Public transportation in Korea is well integrated, rapid and convenient.
 All major cities in Korea, such as Seoul, Busan, Daegu, Daejeon, Gwangju, and Incheon have subway systems.
 In addition, the KTX — Korea's high-speed rail service — can take you to many other fun destinations around Korea.
 In particular, Seoul has an extremely convenient, clean public transportation system, with information provided in various languages.

-Korea offers universal healthcare and is provided by the National Health Insurance (NHI) system.
+Korea offers universal healthcare, which is provided by the National Health Insurance (NHI) system.
 Every resident in Korea is eligible regardless of nationality or profession, with foreigners receiving the same medical benefits and services as Korean nationals (GSG offers comprehensive worldwide coverage through Cigna) In addition, Korea has numerous private world class medical facilities that are staffed by providers who boast international medical certifications and equipped with the latest technology and medical equipment.

 Korea has very advanced communication systems.
 Having the world’s fastest internet connection speed, Korea is the leader in internet connectivity.
 Korea offers wireless broadband -- LTE, Wibro and HSDPA being the most common -- which makes it easy for people to use the internet, telephone and mobile phones everywhere.
 In addition, it is very common to find restaurants and cafes that offer free Wi-Fi internet during hours of operation.